+Welcome to our complete guide on how to start a nursery.
 If you have a lot of patience and a passion for working with children, starting a nursery could be the business for you.

 But, working with children means strict rules and regulations need to be met.
 Here we outline your legal obligations and answer your questions to help you make your nursery business a success.
+Follow our guide on how to open a nursery to kick start your business planning.

 1. What qualifications do I need to open a nursery?

-To open a nursery, you don’t have to have any relevant childcare or nursery qualifications, as long as your staff team meets the set criteria.
+When considering how to open a nursery, you don’t have to have any relevant childcare or nursery qualifications, as long as your staff team meets the set criteria.
 What you will need though is a strong head for business and excellent attention to detail.
 Running a nursery safely means always following the appropriate health and safety rules, and there will be lots of things to coordinate, so it will help to be good at multi-tasking.

 If you plan on managing the nursery yourself, you will need childcare qualifications and experience.
 The manager of a nursery must have at least two years experience as a qualified nursery nurse, 1-2 years experience in a supervisory role, and a relevant nursery qualification.